roberty157/readme-generator/README.md

 - [Questions](#Questions)

-searches recipes through an api
+uses node.js to create readme's

 ## Installation ##

-install jquery
+install node.js and inquirer

 ## Usage ##

-use to find recipes
+use to create readme's

 ## Contributing ##